Borrowing from Wikipedia, the term DevOps is defined as…

 Data virtualization, like server virtualization, breaks through the constraint.
 Over the past 10 years, IT has learned to wallow in the freedom of server virtualization, using tools like VMware and OpenStack to provision virtual machines for any purpose.

-Unfortunately, data and storage did not benefit from virtuaMatrix1lization as well.
+Unfortunately, data and storage did not benefit from virtualization as well.
 This has resulted in a white-hot nova in the storage industry, and while that is good news for the storage industry, it still means that IT has cloned from production to non-production the same way it has done the past 40 years, in other words slowly, expensively, and painfully.

-Matrix2And we have continued to do it the old way, slowly, expensively, and painfully, because we didn’t know any better.
+And we have continued to do it the old way, slowly, expensively, and painfully, because we didn’t know any better.

 The IT industry couldn’t see any better way to do clone from production to non-production.
 Slow and painful was the norm.

-But once one realizes the nature of making copies, and how modern file-system technology can share at the block-level, compress, anMatrix3d de-duplicate, suddenly making copies of databases and file-system directories becomes easier and inexpensive.
+But once one realizes the nature of making copies, and how modern file-system technology can share at the block-level, compress, and de-duplicate, suddenly making copies of databases and file-system directories becomes easier and inexpensive.

 Here is a thought-provoking question: why doesn’t every individual developer and tester have their own private full systems stack?
 Why can’t they have several of them, one or more for each task on which they’re working?

-I can literally hear all of the other BTOM’s scoffing at that question: “Nobody has that much infrastructure, you idiot!
+I can literally hear all of the other BTOM’s scoffing at that question: “Nobody has that much infrastructure, you idiot!”

 And that is the point.
 You certainly do.